brendafrancis/sovrin-client/getting-started.md

     accept invitation from "Faber College"
 ```

 This causes Sovrin to parse and validate the file.
 Alice would now like to know what’s entailed in accepting the invitation.
 She types:

 ```
 ALICE> show link Faber
 ```

 Unlike the show command for files, this one asks Sovrin to show a link.
-More details are exposed:
+More details are exposed.

 ```
 Expanding Faber to "Faber College"